mas-bandwidth/gafferongames/content/post/why_cant_i_send_udp_packets_from_a_browser.md

 TCP is a reliable-ordered protocol.

-To deliver packets reliably and in order under packet loss, it is necessary to hold more recent packet in a queue, while waiting for dropped packets to be resent.
+To deliver data reliably and in order under packet loss, it is necessary to hold more recent packet data in a queue while waiting for dropped packets to be resent.
 Otherwise, data would be delivered out of order.

-This is called head of line blocking and it causes problems for multiplayer games, because games are networked not by request/response or by exchanging events, but by rapidly sending time series data like player input and the state of objects in the world.
+This is called **head of line blocking** and it causes problems for multiplayer games, because games are networked not by request/response or by exchanging events, but by rapidly sending time series data like player input and the state of objects in the world.

 This creates a frustrating and almost comedically tragic problem for game developers.
-The most recent data they want is delayed while waiting for old data to be resent, data that by the time it arrives, is too old to be used.
+The most recent data they want is delayed while waiting for old data to be resent.
+By the time the resent data finally arrives, it is too old to be used!

 Unfortunately, there is no way to fix this behavior under TCP.
 All data must be received reliably and in-order.
 Therefore, the standard solution in the game industry for the past 20 years has been to send game data over UDP instead.

-How this works in practice is that each game develops their own custom protocol on top of UDP, implementing basic reliability as required, while sending the majority of data as unreliable unordered.
+How this works in practice is that each game develops their own custom protocol on top of UDP, implementing basic reliability as required, while sending the majority of data as unreliable-unordered.
 This ensures that time series data arrives as quickly as possible without waiting for dropped packets to be resent.

 So, what does this have to do with web games?